-What is Liability insurance?
+What is Liability car insurance coverage?

 Liability insurance helps you if you cause an accident.
 If anyone else is injured in the accident, or if someone else’s property is damaged, Liability covers those costs.

-How much Liability do I need?
+How much Liability coverage do I need?

 Every state has their own minimums for Liability.
 So the least (and cheapest) amount of coverage you need depends on where you live.
 Learn your state minimums.
 While you don’t need to carry more than your state minimum, you should consider how much risk you’re willing to accept if you’re in an accident.